dustinpfister/blog_posts/_posts/vuejs-example-land-sections.md

 The basic idea that I had in mind for this vuejs example is up and running all ready, but there is much more work to do in order to get this working the way that I really had in mind.
 I would like to start adding a lot of features that will help me to get the core logic of the game, and all the features that I want working.
 This might prove to be a good move for this idea that I had in mind for a game in the sense that I am putting aside everything that has to do with graphics for the most part and am focusing more so on just working out the rules and mechanics of the game.

 If all goes well a simple largely text only, or with just simple canvas graphics only type of game should still be fun if I do this right.
-Then it is just a matter of using what I worked out here in an actually full canvas game.
+Then it is just a matter of using what I worked out here in an actual full canvas game with a 2d view with lots of half way decent art, and animations.